Officers of the Faculty

 To be eligible for admission to the MSBA program, a student must hold an undergraduate degree from a recognized university and must meet the Readiness for University Studies in English (RUSE) of the University.
 The program is open to students from other educational backgrounds including Business, Computer Science, Engineering, Economics, Mathematics, Statistics and so forth.

-To be accepted into the MSBA program, the applicant must possess an undergraduate university degree with a Grade Point Average (GPA) equivalent to an AUB average of 80 or above.
-An applicant is considered for admission on probation if s/he has attained an average between 75 (2.7) and 80 (3.2).
+To be accepted into the MSBA program, the applicant must possess an undergraduate university degree with a Grade Point Average (GPA) of 3.3 or above.
+An applicant is considered for admission on probation if s/he has attained an average between 3.0 and 3.3.

 A personal interview may be conducted with an MSBA applicant when deemed necessary.
 As per AUB’s bylaws, the OSB Graduate Studies Committee shall make the final decision on the admission of applicants to the MSBA program.